N-Parsons/godaddy-ddns/README.md

 ### Systemd

-Two systemd files are included with this package so that the script can be sceduled to run automatically.
+Two systemd files are included with this package so that the script can be scheduled to run automatically.
 To use these, simply copy `godaddy-ddns.service` and `godaddy-ddns.timer` to `/etc/systemd/system/`, then enable and start the timer.

 ```sh
 # cp godaddy-ddns.{service,timer} /etc/systemd/system/